 Princess Diana biography

-British royalty.
-Born Diana Spencer on July 1st, 1961, near Sandringham, England.
+British royalty Princess Diana Spencer was born on July 1, 1961, near Sandringham, England.
 Diana, Princess of Wales, was one of the most adored members of the British royal family.
 She was the daughter of Edward John Spencer, Viscount Althorp, and Frances Ruth Burke Roche, Viscountess Althorp (later known as the Honorable Frances Shand Kydd).
 Her parents divorced when Diana was young, and her father won custody of her and her siblings.
 She was educated first at Riddlesworth Hall and then went to boarding school at West Heath School.

 She became Lady Diana Spencer after her father inherited the title of Earl Spencer in 1975.
 Although she was known for her shyness growing up, she did show an interest in music and dancing.
 Diana also had a great fondness for children.
 After attending finishing school at the Institut Alpin Videmanette in Switzerland, she moved to London.
 She began working with children, eventually becoming a kindergarten teacher at the Young England School.